Madrid to obey new virus rules while fighting them in court

 “Severe measures should be taken as early as possible in order to shorten their time span, and that’s what politicians haven’t understood yet,” the researcher said.
 “The mistake of not acting fast and bluntly is paid later by restrictions that need to be taken and have damaging effects.”

-Spain has reported a total of 778,600 confirmed infections, the highest in Europe, and 31,973 deaths, the continent’s third-highest death toll iafter the U.K. and Italy.
+Spain has reported a total of 778,600 confirmed infections, the highest in Europe, and 31,973 deaths, the continent’s third-highest death toll after the U.K. and Italy.
 According to experts, all numbers understate the true toll of the pandemic due to limited testing and other factors.

 Follow AP’s pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak